vkrisvasan/N8N_MCP_Examples/README.md

   http://localhost:5678

  🎯 Step 5.1 : set up n8n API key -- in n8n hosted web page > Go to left bottom > account > settings > n8n API > Create an API key > copy the key

+ 🎯 step 6: create an id with the gmail id or other mechanisms and passwd, i set "Set not for work"

+ 🎯 step 7: create workflow

+ 🎯 step 8: install https://sqlitebrowser.org/dl/ and use it to connect to the ~/n8n_data/database.sqlite and understand the data

- 🎯 Step 6: To stop Docker Desktop from the command line:
+ 🎯 Step 6: To stop n8n-mcp running within Docker Desktop from the command line:

+docker stop n8n-mcp

+ 🎯 step 10: stop docker

 docker desktop stop

- 🎯 step 7: create an id with the gmail id or other mechanisms and passwd, i set "Set not for work"

- 🎯 step 8: create workflow

- 🎯 step 9: install https://sqlitebrowser.org/dl/ and use it to connect to the ~/n8n_data/database.sqlite and understand the data

- 🎯 step 10: stop docker

- 🎯 docker stop n8n-mcp

- 🎯 docker desktop stop